 - Item 6(i), 6(k), 6(l), and 6(m) are completed by FRC personnel.

 Stratified Report Invoicing refers to billing that is broken out by different functions and/or geographical locations within the same agency.
-If you are unsure whether your agency participates in Stratified Report Invoicing, contact your agency's records officer, or your NARA FRC account representative.
+If you are unsure whether your agency participates in Stratified Report Invoicing, contact your agency's records officer, or your NARA FRC Account Manager.

-Agencies may transmit the SF 135 to FRCs either in hard copy or electronically.
-Submitting the form electronically reduces mail time, is more secure, and allows revisions to be made in a timely manner.
+Agencies may submit a records transfer request via ARCIS, submit an SF-135 electronically or fax/mail a hard copy to the FRC.
+Submitting via ARCIS or electronically reduces mail time, is more secure, and allows revisions to be made in a timely manner.
 You may obtain an electronic version of the SF 135 online in Word or PDF format (www.archives.gov/frc/forms/sf-135-intro.html).

-Before shipping records, you must send a completed SF 135 to your local FRC and receive approval of the form from the center.
-The "transfers" e-mail address for each FRC is available on the FRC Directors page (www.archives.gov/frc/directors.html).
-A separate SF 135 is required for each individual record series having the same disposition authority and disposition date.
-For instructions on completing the SF 135, please see the "Filling out the SF 135" or page 2 of the SF 135.
+Before shipping records, you must submit a records transfer request or send a completed SF 135 to your local FRC and receive approval of the form from the center.
+The e-mail address for each FRC is available on the FRC Directors page (www.archives.gov/frc/directors.html).

 Each individual record series being transferred requires a separate SF 135.
 See 36 CFR 1228.160 (e) for more details.